natelistrom/natelistrom.github.io/_posts/2021-07-23-inciting-incident.md

 ---
 layout: post
 title:  "The three underlying functions of inciting incidents"
+description: "When story theorists talk about inciting incidents, they're often referring to one or more of three distinct story functions: the tipping of the apple cart, the call to adventure, or the decision to cross the threshold."
 date:   2021-07-23 12:00:00 -0400
 tags: [Story, Craft, Story structure, Structure]
 maturity: essay